gitlabhq/gitlabhq/doc/gitlab-basics/basic-git-commands.md

 ```
 git add CHANGES IN RED
 git commit -m "DESCRIBE THE INTENTION OF THE COMMIT"
-or
-git commit -am "DESCRIBE THE INTENTION OF THE COMMIT WITH AN ADDITIONAL MESSAGE"
 ```

 ### Send changes to gitlab.com